 Included in accrued compensation on the consolidated statement of financial condition are amounts related to discretionary and non-discretionary liabilities as estimated by the Company.
-The discretionary portion forms much of the balance and are paid before the date on which the consolidated statement of financial condition was available to be issued.
+The discretionary portion forms much of the balance and is paid out in the subsequent year.